-Responsibility for execution of the policies and procedures outlined in this statement shall be delegated by the Board of Directors of the Foundation to the Finance and Investment Committee.
-The Committee shall be composed of no more than 12 members with a minimum of 3 Board members identified as having expressed interest in serving on the Committee.
+Responsibility for execution of the policies and procedures outlined in this statement shall be delegated by the Board of Directors of the Foundation to the Investment Committee.
+The Committee shall be composed of no more than 8 members with a minimum of 3 current or former Board members.
 Additional members shall be selected from the community at large based on their recognized expertise in the financial services area.
-Members of the Committee are to be appointed by the Chair of the Board of Directors of the Foundation.
+The Chair of the Investment Committee shall be a current Board member.
+Members of the Committee are to be appointed by the Chair of the Board of Directors of the Foundation annually.